Consumer rights

 Cairns Community Legal Centre – Consumer Law Service

-Legal help for socially and financially disadvantaged Queenslanders experiencing consumer or credit issues like product or service disputes, debt and bankruptcy.
+Legal help for socially and financially disadvantaged Queenslanders with consumer credit matters, consumer product or service disputes, consumer debt matters, bankruptcy and other consumer law matters.

 Phone: 1800 062 608